 OFF is Denmark’s international short film festival, and with its launch in 1975, it is also the country’s oldest film festival.
 OFF is an alternative film festival, born with passion and creativity; a spirit the festival has maintained and nurtured ever since.
-OFF supports and celebrates the short film genre without compromise, but at the same time Odense International Film Festival is a festival for the audience, and every year we experience a massive support from the locals in Odense.
-Hundreds sign up as volunteers, and even more visit our festival for the high quality experience we deliver.
+OFF supports and celebrates the short film genre without compromise, but at the same time Odense International Film Festival is a festival for the audience, which experiences massive support from the locals in the town of Odense year after year.
+Hundreds sign up as volunteers, and even more visit the festival for the high quality experience.
 OFF works all year round to support Danish film culture, and to offer and develop diverse film experiences for people to enjoy.

 ”Expect the unexpected” – OFF is outlook to the world and insight into one self.
 A break from the grey everyday life, where obligation is replaced by adventurous desire.
 Desire for more.
 Desire for something new.
 Every year ’Brandts Klædefabrik’ in Odense is transformed into a magical site, and everyone is invited to enjoy experiences, that cover the entirety of the emotional spectrum.